Integration & setup

 Native Mobile SDK

 An open-source native Android and iOS SDK is freely available.
-Mobile apps can implement the Adhese instance as a pure API, giving them full control over the user experience.
+Mobile apps can implement the Adhese instance as a pure API, giving them complete control over the user experience.

 Adhese for Android on GitHub